Types of Undergraduate Financial Aid

 The University of North Florida offers a comprehensive scholarship program to attract and reward students who have superior talent in academics, athletics, fine arts and extracurricular activities.
-Because some of our scholarships are need-based, we encourage students to file the Free Application for Federal Student Aid (FAFSA) as soon as possible.
-This process can be completed online at www.fafsa.ed.gov.
+Because some of our scholarships are need-based, we encourage students to file the Free Application for Federal Student Aid (FAFSA).

 Institutional Scholarships: All incoming freshman who apply to UNF are automatically considered for scholarships based on their admissions application information.
 Scholarships are awarded based on a variety of factors, including high school grade point average, SAT or ACT test scores and talent.
 Transfer students may also be considered for institutional scholarships based on their admissions application information, transfer grade point average and intended major.

 Foundation Scholarships: Foundation scholarships are funded through contributions made to UNF from private donors.
 These awards have specific eligibility requirements regarding the awarding and renewal of the scholarships which have been established by the donor and the University.

 State Scholarships: State scholarships are funded by the State of Florida.
 The State determines the recipients as well as when and how these awards are allocated.
 The University must confirm student eligibility.
 The most prominent example of a state funded scholarship is the Florida Bright Futures Scholarship Program.
-Students work with their high school guidance counselors to apply for the Florida Bright Futures Scholarship prior to high school graduation.
+Students work with their high school guidance counselors to apply for the Florida Bright Futures Scholarship no later than August 31 after high school graduation.
 To learn more about the Florida Bright Futures Scholarship Program and other state-sponsored scholarships, visit www.floridastudentfinancialaid.org.